Abecma by is a Other medication manufactured, distributed, or labeled by Celgene Corporation. Drug facts, warnings, and ingredients follow.

 Gender, race, and ethnicity had no significant impact on ABECMA expansion parameters.
 Patients with lower body weight had higher expansion.
 Due to high variability in pharmacokinetic cellular expansion, the overall effect of weight on the pharmacokinetics of ABECMA is considered to be not clinically relevant.

-Genotoxicity assays and carcinogenicity studies in rodents were not performed for ABECMA
+Genotoxicity assays and carcinogenicity studies in rodents were not performed for ABECMA.

-In vitro expansion studies with CAR-positive T cells (ABECMA) from 5 patients and 2 healthy donor drug product lots showed no evidence for transformation and/or immortalization of T cells.
+In vitro expansion studies with CAR-positive T cells (ABECMA) from five patients and two healthy donor drug product lots showed no evidence for transformation and/or immortalization of T cells.
 A genomic insertion site analysis of the lentiviral vector was performed on ABECMA samples from twenty (20) individual patient donors.
 There was no evidence for preferential integration near genes of concern or preferential outgrowth of cells harboring integration sites of concern.

 No studies on the effects of ABECMA on fertility have been conducted.